Air travel is rebounding, but short-term mayhem means airlines and business travelers alike still have hurdles to overcome

 “Many corporate clients are reviewing simple tracking and communication solutions to support their travelers on trips,” he says.
 “Travelers are more open to this kind of solution as it helps them feel supported by their company.
 Travel managers and travelers are seeing higher levels of disturbance in the supply chain than they are used to and therefore see more value in these tools.”

-Domestic carriers are doing their best in a unique operating environment and tight labor market, though some of the hand wringing about a challenging summer for air travel is hyperbolic as summer storms and crowded airports long pre-date the pandemic.
+Making an Effort Domestic carriers are doing their best in a unique operating environment and tight labor market, though some of the hand wringing about a challenging summer for air travel is hyperbolic as summer storms and crowded airports long pre-date the pandemic.
 “To better accommodate travelers, airlines are investing heavily in digital infrastructure to help travelers navigate support and itinerary management,” Finkel says.

 Delta, for example, just hired its first chief digital officer while American Airlines and other major carriers are now handling chat support through their apps.